railroadmedia/musora-js/docs/README.md

 ## Creating and Publishing a Package

-All MusoraJS packages are to be created as a scoped package under the `@musora/` scope.
+All Musora.js packages are to be created as a scoped package under the `@musora/` scope.
 In order to accomplish this, all you need to do is edit the title in your `package.json` file to look like this:
 ```json
 {